dodopayments/dodo-games/flappy-dodo/README.md

-# Dodo Dash: The MRR Run
+# Flappy Dodo: The MRR Run

 A Flappy Bird-style game with a startup/business theme.
 Navigate your dodo through obstacles while building MRR (Monthly Recurring Revenue) and avoiding churn.